radius-project/design-notes/recipe/2023-08-drift-management.md

 ### Goals

-* Enable support for recipe type specific garbage collection of resources.
+* Detect and garbage collect unused recipe resources.

 ### Non goals

 * Modify the existing approach to garbage collection of resources for Bicep recipes.
-* Introduce custom resource cleanup for Terraform recipes deployment.
+* Introduce custom resource cleanup/garbage collection for resources deployed by Terraform recipes.
 Terraform automatically manages this using the Terraform state file.

 ### User scenarios